cazthetraveler/Bloom-and-Petal-Floristry/README.md

 Bloom & Petal Floristry is a flower-based business, getting all sorts of flowers and plants to you for whatever event you can think of!

+** Since this is deployed on Render, loading the site will take a while.

 ## Usage

 A user can create an account using a unique email address and be able to log on to their account.
 Once logged on, a user can then be able to access their shopping cart and add items to it.
 Items can also be removed from user's cart.